CAHanke/flr2mmcif/README.md

 # flr2mmcif
-The python script converts the information in the filled spreadsheet template to a mmcif file for PDB-Dev.
+The python script converts the information in the filled spreadsheet template to a mmcif file for PDB-IHM.
 This includes the part for the fluorescence (flrCIF) dictionary.

 ## Requirements